digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Inserts a new key and value in the map.
-If the key is already present according the builtin function ``EQUAL``, the associated value is replaced with the supplied value, otherwise the key/value is inserted in order according the builtin function ``LESS`` applied on keys.
+If the key is already present according the builtin function ``EQUAL``, the associated value is replaced with the supplied value, otherwise the key/value is inserted in order according to the builtin function ``LESS`` applied on keys.
 This raises a runtime error if it tries to compare incomparable values.